-Sexual assault by Uber drivers is not uncommon, and sexual assault itself is prevalent all over.
+Sexual assault by Uber drivers is not uncommon, and the sexual assault itself is prevalent all over.
 A person must give consent for being touched, and without consent, anyone who is touching or behaving inappropriately can be targeted for assault or harassment.

 Sexual Assault in an Uber

 Sexual Assault, Touching, or Rape in an Uber Examples of sexual and physical attacks include:

 Depending on the nature of the crime a number of injuries in addition to sexual assault can be caused to the victim.
 Here is an incomplete list of injures:

 - Fractured limbs

 - Unwanted pregnancy

 - PTSD or other mental and emotional trauma

 What Can a Victim of Uber Sexual Assault Do?